ngozinwogwugwu/nwodb/README.md

 ### Changes to vm.c
 - update `execute_insert()` to make sure there aren't duplicate keys, and to use `table_find()` rather than `table_end()`

+## Part 10: Splitting A Leaf Node
+We're going to split a leaf node when it gets too big for a page to hold.
+This means that when a node has enough entries to exceed four KB, we need to do the following:
+1. allocate another page (this will represent the right leaf node)
+2. copy the biggest values to the right leaf node
+3. Turn the original page into an internal node:
+  a. allocate another page for the left node, copy all the smaller values to that page
+  b. overwrite the data on the original node.
+Set the type to be an internal node, and indicate which pages are its left and right nodes

+This means we have to flesh out our idea of an internal node and update our VM so that it can handle the leaf node split

 # Python
 ## Part 1
 writing a simple REPL (Read/Evaluate/Print Loop), according to [part 1 of the tutorial](https://cstack.github.io/db_tutorial/parts/part1.html)